Research

 Scope

-This brief is limited to what can be sourced directly today: BLS occupation outlook pages, live public hiring boards, and a small confirmed layoff log with direct source links.
+This brief is limited to what can be sourced directly today: BLS occupation outlook pages, live public hiring boards, and a narrow monitored layoff feed with direct source links.
 Broader sector, geography, and displacement models return only after their inputs are auditable end to end.

 Updated